ryanmcgrath/wrench-js/readme.md

 GitHub issues tracker for this project, or send me a pull request and I'll get to it as fast as I can.
 Thanks!

+**If this breaks enough projects I will consider rolling it back.
+Please hit me up if this seems to be the case.**

 Installation
 -----------------------------------------------------------------------------